-- 32. In presenting the report the Director of Resources and Housing thanked the committee for work done to review progress and escalate concerns relating to the Access 2003 project.
-Through receipt of regular reports detailing progress and seeking assurances in relation to the necessary resources and engagement the committee has: - ensured appropriate escalation of concerns; - noted enhanced arrangements for project governance from January 2020; - received assurance that Access 2003 runtime will be switched off on 30th June 2020; and - noted the project plan and governance arrangements in place to ensure that the Council has ceased use of Access 2010 by 30th June 2021.
+- 32. Through seeking assurance in regular reports detailing progress, resources and engagement the Corporate Governance and Audit Committee has: - ensured appropriate escalation of concerns; - noted enhanced arrangements for project governance from January 2020; - received assurance that all Access 2003 databases have been uplifted to Access 2010; and - noted the project plan and governance arrangements in place to ensure that the Council ceases use of Access 2010.